1988Cameroun/dotnet-Linux-modernization/README.md

 **Key observation:** The fix is not "make it work on Linux."
 The fix is "stop assuming an operating system."
 These are different problems with different solutions.

+## Phase 4: Fixed App Running in Container

+Rebuilding the container with the corrected code confirms the architectural fixes hold across environment boundaries:

+- `logPath` resolves to `/root/logs/app.log` — valid Linux path
+  built dynamically for the container's root user
+- `lineEnding` confirms Unix LF inside the container
+- `userHome` is `/root` — different from the Codespace environment (`/home/codespace`) but resolved correctly in both cases

+**Key observation:** The same code produced different paths in the Codespace vs the container — and both were correct.
+This is the difference between hardcoding environment assumptions and delegating resolution to the runtime.
+The fix works across environments without modification.